tmattran/ELK-Stack-Project-1/README.md

 Run the playbook, and navigate to http://20.25.25.104:5601/app/kibana to check that the installation worked as expected.

-### Answer the following questions to fill in the blanks:

 ### Which file is the playbook?
 Where do you copy it?

 = filebeat-playbook.yml is the playbook.\